Baseflow/GuardedActions/README.md

 # GuardedActions
 A library to improve the errorhandling, testability and reusability of apps that are using the MVVM pattern.

 The Guarded Actions library comes with a set of providers to support of the most used of the IoC containers.
-Also, it'll be possible to extend the Guarded Actions library to your needs as it comes with the possibility of creating your own IoC provider.
-This way you could connect the Guarde Library to any IoC provider of your wishes!

 | IoC container | Supported |
 | ------------- | ------------- |